aroberge/avantpy/proposal/idea.md

 Many of the ideas discussed above have been suggested before.
 I know that I have been influenced by posts on mailing lists and on blogs.
-Here I just wish to acknowledge a few such discussions.
+Here I just wish to acknowledge a few such discussions: **this is a very incomplete list**.

 For example, the idea of being able to write Python keywords in various human languaged has been discussed many times, including on the [Python ideas list in April 2009](https://mail.python.org/pipermail/python-ideas/2009-April/004179.html).